kennylam8/kennylam8/README.md

 ![](imgs/intro_img.png)

-# Data Science & Bioinformatics
+# Welcome to my Github page

 🏫 💻 Currently studying Bioinformatics and working at the University of Melbourne